Liqwid-Labs/plutarch-quickcheck/STANDARDS.md

 make the code easier to read and understand.
 As this is fully automatic, it saves effort on our part, and ensures consistency across the codebase without us having to think about it.

+There are, however, some cases where HLint isn't as aware of GHC features and their interactions as we would like.
+One common example is that sometimes, full eta-expansion is required for GHC's type checker to accept some code, but HLint will argue for a reduction instead.
+In this case, disabling HLint warnings using annotations is the right choice, but this would usually only be in a narrow scope, and hence doesn't justify configuration changes project-wide.
+This also acts as a good signpost, as this behaviour can be unexpected for Haskell developers as well.

 ### Code formatting